This page was updated on 18 March 2021.

 What if a team member suspects they have Coronavirus?

-To support employers manage the emergence of COVID-19 cases in the workplace, we have developed a quick guide which can be viewed here.
+To support employers manage the emergence of COVID-19 cases in the workplace, we have developed a quick guide that can be viewed here.

 If there has been a confirmed or suspected case of COVID-19 in your business facility, refer to this guidance on decontamination.
 Read more here.

-ACAS have also released guidance for employers who want to understand their legal position around sick leave and pay entitlements if someone has or is suspected of having coronavirus.
+ACAS has also released guidance for employers who want to understand their legal position around sick leave and pay entitlements if someone has or is suspected of having coronavirus.

 What to do if you have closed due to Coronavirus?

 Statutory Sick Pay (SSP)

 The Government have previously announced that SSP is to be paid from day one of sick leave for people in self-isolation.
-In the Budget on 11 March it was announced that firms with fewer than 250 staff will be refunded for up to 14 days of SSP paid to staff that are self-isolating.
+In the 2020 Budget, it was announced that firms with fewer than 250 staff will be refunded for up to 14 days of SSP paid to staff that are self-isolating.

 Employers must maintain records of staff absence, but employees will not need to provide a GP fit note.
 If the employer requires evidence, an isolation note can be obtained from NHS 111 online.
 For those employees who are instructed to shield because they’re at high risk of severe illness from coronavirus, a ‘shielding note’ or a letter can be obtained from their doctor or health authority.